 When you put your money into the IRA, I’ll almost guarantee you weren’t earning at a rate to be paying at 50%; so, you didn’t get a 50% deduction when you put the money in there.
 Most people when they were putting money into their 401(k) plans were getting a federal tax deduction in the 28% tax bracket.
 This was kind of the popular bracket for a long period of time which came out of the Tax Reform Act of 1986.
 Under the proposed versions of the new retirement bill, the money in your IRA could potentially come out to your kids, your grandkids, and they lose half of it to taxes.
 That’s why I said it’s the biggest money grab I’ve ever seen.
 It’s crazy.

 Catch this Weekend’s Show

 Don’t miss this weekend’s episode of America’s Wealth Management Show where Dean Barber, Bud Kasper, and JoAnn Huber discuss more on the new retirement bill and examine enemy within keeping you from your retirement goals.
-As always, we’re available to prepare for you a personal financial plan, just call 913-393-1000 or fill out the form below and someone will be in contact with you to schedule a consultation.
+As always, we’re available to prepare for you a personal financial plan, just call 913-393-1000 or schedule a complimentary consultation below.